Platform comparison

 Questions to ask before choosing between ARLOOPA Studio and 8th Wall

 The key question is no longer whether 8th Wall once had excellent WebAR capabilities.
 It did.
-The question now is whether your team should buy into a retired hosted workflow and rebuild around what comes next, or move to an active commercial platform that still supports no-code teams in a straightforward way.
+The question now is whether your team should rebuild around what comes next, or move to an active commercial platform that still supports no-code teams in a straightforward hosted model.

 For most brands, agencies, educators, and innovation teams that do not want a migration burden, ARLOOPA Studio is the more practical answer.
-If you are still considering 8th Wall, force the decision through an honest migration and operations lens rather than nostalgia for the old hosted product.
+If you are still considering 8th Wall, score the decision through migration cost, ownership model, and operational risk rather than nostalgia for the old hosted product.

-• Do you need a supported SaaS editing workflow right now, or can your team handle self-managed migration?
+• Do you need a supported SaaS editing workflow right now, or can your team absorb self-managed migration?

 • Is the buyer a no-code team or a developer team comfortable with open-source and offline engine paths?